avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `ConvertSubnetTx`

-After a `CreateSubnetTx` and `CreateBlockchainTx` are issued, a `ConvertSubnetTx` may be issued by the `Owner` to explicitly convert a Subnet from permissioned to permissionless.
+After a `CreateSubnetTx` is issued, a `ConvertSubnetTx` may be issued by the `Owner` to explicitly convert a Subnet from permissioned to permissionless.
 This transaction will set the `(chainID, address)` pair that will manage the Subnet's validator set going forward.
 After `ConvertSubnetTx` is issued, the `Owner` from the `CreateSubnetTx` that created the Subnet will no longer have the ability to modify the Subnet's validator set.

 The `ConvertSubnetTx` specification is: